 Latest News

 [Jan.
-2026] Chaeyun Park joined our lab as an undergraduate intern.
+2026] Chaeyun Park and Hyunjun Cho joined our lab as undergraduate interns.
 Welcome!

 [Dec.
 2025] Prof. Park was invited to give a talk at KAIST.